Networkeng93/booknotes/system-design/system-design-interview/chapter13/README.md

  * Presense servers manage online/offline status
  * API servers handle traditional request/response-based responsibilities - login, sign up, change profile, etc.
  * Notification servers manage push notifications
  * Key-value store is used for storing chat history.
-When offline user goes online, they will see their chat history and missed messages.
+When an offline user comes online, they will see their chat history and missed messages.

 ### Storage
 One important decision for the storage/data layer is whether we should go with a SQL or NoSQL database.